TritonDataCenter/rfd/rfd/0036/README.md

 The highest priority item in this RFD is the service abstraction (the competitor to AWS' Auto Scaling Groups).
 Other abstractions and resources proposed here can be delivered independently, at a later date.

+This section shall be updated as the development roadmap is determined.

 ## Revision history